• Skip to primary navigation

 Paneer bhurji is a very popular and quick vegetarian and gluten-free north Indian recipe which is made by cooking crumbled paneer i.e. Indian cottage cheese with onion, tomatoes, and spices.

-Generally, green peas or capsicum are also added to this scrambled paneer recipe but if you want you can also make it without any extra vegetable.
+Generally, green peas or capsicum are also added to this scrambled paneer recipe but if you want you can also make it without any extra vegetables.

 How to serve?